sgcook/birthday-reminder/README.md

 CSS
 The style.css was copied from the tutorial.

+My own tweaks:
 I cahnged the background color of both the body and the clear all button.
 I changed the border-radius of the images from 50% to 25%.
 I changed some of the text sizes.
 Added italics to the age and years text.
 Enlarged the heading text, centered it, and added an underline.
+Added remove button with remove functionality next to each person.